🎟️ 11 Things You Need to Know About Register 🎟️

 2. Ticket Types

 You can use Ticket Types to separate your tickets into different categories.
-We’ve seen customers use ticket types for a theatre event, so they’ve separated their tickets by orchestra, box, and tier.
+For example, we’ve seen customers use ticket types for a theatre event and separate their tickets by orchestra, box, and tier.

 3. Date Range